Where did you grow up?

 What do you do for fun?

-Anything else you want readers to know?
+Is there anything else you would like our readers to know?